privacyidea/pi-authenticator/res/md/GUIDE_en.md

 # Welcome to the privacyIDEA Authenticator.
-This screen gives you a quick introduction to the app.

 + Token form the previous App version can be loaded via the `Settings` in the `Migration` section.